dariosky/flatdario/README.md

 Whatever you like in Youtube is saved.
 How to use it:
-It need Google API credentials: create an app that can access Youtube API save `google.json` then on the first run it will ask oauth2 authentication with your Youtube account (saved in `userkeys/google.json`).
+It need Google API credentials: create an app that can access Youtube API, and save its secrets as `appkeys/google.json`  then on the first run it will ask oauth2 authentication with your
+ Youtube account (saved in `userkeys/google.json`).

+#### Pocket

+What you archive in Pocket is saved.
+You need pocket credentials, [get them here](https://getpocket.com/developer/docs/authentication) and put the consumer_key in a json file in `appkeys/pocket.json`